Donald L. Garbrecht Law Library, named for the Law Librarian

 to students, staff, and faculty of the Law School.

-A staff of six professional librarians and four supporting personnel service the law library's collection.
+A staff of five professional librarians and one paraprofessional librarian service the law library's collection.
 The staff provides reference

 service, prepares bibliographies, and instructs in the use of all specialized legal materials.